|BVE MISSION STATEMENT

 Parent Advisory Council (PAC)

-Our PAC group is a vital part of our school.
-As a primary voice of the parents, they meet regularly to discuss issues, ideas or general concerns pertaining to our school and serve as a key support with special events, funding special initiatives, and projects at the school.
+The PAC is a vital part of our school.
+As a collective voice of BVE parents, the PAC meets regularly to discuss issues, ideas or plans to continue to improve our school.
+The PAC serves as a key support with special events, funding and planning special initiatives and projects at the school.
 Begbie View PAC aims to assist the learning of our students while encouraging success and pride in our school and community.
 All BVE parents/guardians are part of the PAC and are encouraged to become involved.
-Come out and help us continue to make BVE a great place to be!.
+Come out and help us continue to make BVE a great place to be!
+The PAC meets monthly, usually on the first Monday of every month.

-We are very fortunate to have a dedicated group of volunteers who work hard to improve student learning within our school.
-Parents, grandparents, retired teachers, and other community members help with a wide range of activities both in and out of the classroom, as well as with special events and trips.
-Please let your child’s teacher or the office know, if you are able to volunteer in any way.
+After a very strange COVID-19 year, we are hopeful to be able to welcome Volunteers back into the school in the 2021-2011 year.
+We are grateful to have had a dedicated group of volunteers over the years who work hard to improve student learning within our school.
+Parents, grandparents, other extended family, retired teachers, and many various community members help with a wide range of activities both in and out of the classroom, as well as with special events and trips.
+Please let your child’s teacher or the office know if you are interested in volunteering.

-For the safety of our children, volunteers may be requested to complete a SD19 volunteer information form and/or a criminal record check.
+For the safety of our children, volunteers may be requested to complete a health check, SD19 volunteer information form and/or a criminal record check.
 Confidentiality is essential when working with our children.

-Our district counselor works with students at our school each week.
-Should you feel your son, or daughter would benefit from counseling support, please contact Mr. Hicks, or your child’s teacher.
+Our District Elementary Counselor, Sean Borthwick, provides direct counselling services to students and families.
+Should you feel your child would benefit from counseling support, please contact Ms. McDowell, or your child’s teacher.

-Our Learning Support teachers work with students, Educational Assistants, specialists, and classroom teachers to develop supports for students as needed in consultation with the school-based team, which includes parents.
+Our Learning Support teachers work with students, Educational Assistants, specialists, and classroom teachers to develop supports for students as needed in consultation with the school-based team (SBT), which includes parents.
+In some circumstances, the SBT may request further assessment of a child’s learning or development through the District School Psychologist, Andrew Sykes.

 If your child seems to be overwhelmed with homework on a regular basis, please contact their teacher.